 What is the MTC?

-- training and practice
+- theory and practice

-The participants go through the cycle either in a mixed European group or in a French-German group, depending on the group they apply for: GLEN-Anglo or GLEN-GeCo.GLEN Anglo
+Participants go through the cycle either in a mixed European group or in a French-German group, depending on the group they apply for: GLEN-Anglo or GLEN-GeCo.GLEN Anglo

 GLEN Anglo counts around 65 participants coming from various European countries, bringing in various perspectives and backgrounds: Czech Republic, Estonia, France, Germany, Hungary, Latvia, Poland, Slovakia and Slovenia , receiving training in Global Education and reflecting on the role of Europe in global development and gathering practical experiences in host countries in English speaking Africa, French speaking Africa, Asia and Caucasus.
 The working language is English.
 The internships topics are in various fields, such as education, health, economy, fair trade, environment, etc.